Hyperbolas At The Origin Definitions Flashcards | Channels for Pearson+

 Hyperbola

-A conic section with two separate curves opening away from each other, defined by a standard equation with a minus sign between squared terms.Ellipse
+A conic section with two separate curves opening away from each other, defined by an equation with a minus sign between squared terms.Conic Section

-A conic section similar in equation to a hyperbola but with a plus sign, forming a closed, oval-shaped curve.Conic Section

 A curve formed by the intersection of a plane and a double-napped cone, including circles, ellipses, parabolas, and hyperbolas.Standard Form

-The axis along which the vertices and foci of a hyperbola or ellipse are aligned, determined by the a value.Minor Axis

-The axis perpendicular to the major axis, associated with the b value in hyperbolas and ellipses.Vertex
+The midpoint of a hyperbola, often at the origin, from which distances to vertices, foci, and other features are measured.Vertex

-A point on a hyperbola closest to the center, located a units from the center along the major axis.Focus
+A point on a hyperbola closest to the center, located a units away along the major axis.Focus

-A point such that the difference of distances from any point on the hyperbola to each focus is constant.Asymptote
+A point such that the absolute difference of distances from any point on the hyperbola to the two foci is constant.Major Axis

+The axis along which the vertices and foci of a hyperbola are aligned, determining its orientation.Minor Axis

+The axis perpendicular to the major axis, associated with the b value, used in constructing the graph and asymptotes.Asymptote

-A straight line that the branches of a hyperbola approach but never touch, determined by the slopes a/b or b/a.Orientation
+A straight line that the branches of a hyperbola approach but never touch, determined by a and b values.Branch

+One of the two separate curves of a hyperbola, each opening away from the center and approaching asymptotes.Orientation

-The direction in which a hyperbola opens, either horizontally (along x-axis) or vertically (along y-axis), based on the equation.Center
+The direction in which a hyperbola opens, either horizontally (along x-axis) or vertically (along y-axis), based on the equation.a Value

-The midpoint of a hyperbola, typically at the origin, from which distances to vertices and foci are measured.Branch

-One of the two separate curves that make up a hyperbola, each extending infinitely and approaching asymptotes.Box Method
+The distance from the center to a vertex along the major axis, always associated with the first denominator in standard form.b Value

+A measurement used to determine the height of the box for graphing and the slopes of asymptotes, found in the second denominator.c Value